Interactions of two and three mesons including higher partial waves from lattice QCD: Fitting the spectrum

 We now turn to the fits of the $2K^+$ and $3K^+$ levels.
 We first use the same five fits as for pions, listed in the previous section, with results given in \Cref{tab:fitN203K,tab:fitN200K,tab:fitD200K}.
 Note that we choose $E^*_{\rm max}$ to be slightly above the relevant inelastic thresholds, which are $2M_K + M_\pi$ and $3 M_K+M_\pi$, respectively, for two and three kaons.
 The values of $M_\pi/M_K$ for our ensembles can be determined from \Cref{tab:single-hadron-energies}.

 Our observations concerning the fits are similar to those described above for the pion fits.
 In particular, the inclusion of $d$-wave interactions remains crucial to obtain reasonable fits, even if considering only trivial irreps.
+To illustrate this, we do a simple exercise using the N203 ensemble of \Cref{tab:fitN203K}.
+Taking the best fit parameters of fit 3 in the set of energy levels of fit 2, we get $\chi_\text{red}=1.46$.
+This is much lower than that of fit 2, and thus a significantly better description of the levels in trivial irreps is achieved when $D_0$ and $\cK_B$ are included.

 The trend of $\chi^2_{\rm red}$ with the pion mass is opposite to that for the pion fits, but this can be perhaps understood because the kaon mass increases as the pion mass decreases.
 Another small difference is that the significance of the difference $z^2-1$, while still less than $2\sigma$, is greater on the N203 and D200 ensembles than for pions.
 For this reason we choose our canonical fit in the next section to be fit 4, i.e.~with $z^2$ left free.